travis-ci/docs-travis-ci-com/user/cron-jobs.md

 ## Preparation

-Travis CI supports building projects time-controlled every day, week or month no matter if there was a push on this repository or not.
+Travis CI lets you schedule builds at regular intervals independently of whether any commits were pushed to the repository.
 This feature is not enables by default.
 Please contact us if you need it:

 [support@travis-ci.com](mailto:support@travis-ci.com?subject=Cron)

-After activation, a section called "Cron Jobs" appears in your settings page.
+If this feature is enabled for your repository, there is a "Cron Jobs" settings tab on your Travis CI page.

 <figure>
   <img alt="settings page with cron section" src="/images/cron-section.png"/>